aneeshlingala/velvet-os.github.io/flashing.md

-# Preparing usb medium
+# Preparing USB medium

-_Important. simply copying image onto an usb is not a correct way of doing it so please don't do it and then open issues about it not working_
+_Important.
+Simply copying image onto an USB is not a correct way of doing it, so please don't do it and then open issues about it not working._

 <details><summary>

-### If your usb/sd card was cheap please read this
+### If your USB/SD card was cheap please read this
 </summary>

-this kinds of devices tend to report fake capacity which might cause issues with system flashed on them
+These kinds of devices tend to report fake capacity, which might cause issues with system flashed on them.

-please check it's real capacity with [f3 tools](https://fight-flash-fraud.readthedocs.io/en/latest/introduction.html) or similar
+Please check it's real capacity with [f3 tools](https://fight-flash-fraud.readthedocs.io/en/latest/introduction.html) or similar.

 </details>

-## Flashing on Chromebook or Linux
+## Flashing on Chromebook or Linux:
-download the image
+Download the image,

 using your browser, you can find image for your specific device [here]()

-find the name.img.gz (it can be skipped if you already know file location)
+Find the name.img.gz (it can be skipped if you already know the file location)
 ```
 find / -name *.img.gz 2> /dev/null
 ```